mtollefsen/mtollefsen.github.io/_pages/overwatch-league-data-cleanup.md

 ```
 >BRIEF
 ```
-  I used SQL to clean 4,958,301 rows of data from the Overwatch League and organized the data into an SQL database that was connected, easy to access, and immediately ready for use.
+  I used SQL to clean 4,958,301 rows of data from the Overwatch League and organized the data into an SQL database that is connected, easy to access, and immediately ready for use.

 ```